giffo/todo/README.md

 # todo

-sort out config readme and npm, do file checks
+sort out config readme and npm(done), do file checks

-finish logger/server
+finish logger/server(by monday)

 git templates

 copyfile method for utils

-upload friendly dates after creating readme
+upload friendly dates after creating readme, uploaded just need to do a readme. (fdates needs a readme api)

-fdates needs a readme api